localstack/devcontainer-template/src/localstack-dood/NOTES.md

-This version of the template starts up LocalStack as a separate container in the same Docker network as the current DevContainer.
+This version of the template starts up LocalStack as a separate container in the same Docker network using the host system's Docker socket.

-To control LocalStack's behaviour adjust the provided `.env` file which will be loaded into LocalStack and the devcontainer after rebuild.
+To control LocalStack's behaviour adjust the provided `.env` file which will be loaded both into LocalStack and the created DevContainer after rebuild.
-For further configuration options please refer our [official documentation](https://docs.localstack.cloud/references/configuration/).
+For further customisation you can edit the provided `Dockerfile` and/or the `devcontainer.json` file.

-Add additional services by modifying the provided `docker-compose.yml` file.
+Or add additional services by modifying the provided `docker-compose.yml` file.
+For further LocalStack configuration options please consult our [official documentation](https://docs.localstack.cloud/references/configuration/).

 The template adds automativally the [official LocalStack DevContainer Feature](https://github.com/localstack/devcontainer-feature), which installs the CLI and by demand the most popular Local™ Tools.
 Currently this calls for a **Debian-based** DevContainer image.